andrewbird/wader/doc/user/tutorial.rst

 - Data call handling (Connect/Disconnect from Internet)
 - Manage your SMS and Contacts
+- Send and receive multiparted SMS
+- Handle your contacts from several sources with the contact backends
 - Profile management
 - Usage statistics with a configurable threshold
 - Preliminary multiplatform support (Linux, OSX...)